 add link operation and receiving the acknowledgement for the response frame from the non-AP MLD, the

-AP MLD shall consider that link to be added to the setup links of the associated non-AP MLD.
+AP MLD shall (#23060)add that link to the setup links of that non-AP MLD.

 After receiving a Link Reconfiguration Response frame indicating SUCCESS status for a delete link

-operation and sending an acknowledgement for the response frame, the non-AP MLD shall consider that

-link to be deleted from its setup links and shall delete any information maintained for that link from its setup
+operation and sending an acknowledgement for the response frame, the non-AP MLD shall (#23059) delete that link from its setup links and shall delete any information maintained for that link from its setup

 links.